-- The labour relationship should be governed by the principle of non-discrimination (under which discrimination of any kind on any grounds other than personal capacity and suitability is forbidden). - The employment contracts should be written (as a general rule, within 15 days from the date of commencement of services, or five days in the case of project-based employment contracts and employment contracts with a duration of less than 30 days). - At a minimum, employees are entitled to the mandatory payments by law: - a base salary above the minimum monthly wage (currently about USD430); - profit-sharing, under which employers must pay to its employees an amount equal to a percentage of the company's profits, or an additional fixed amount in lieu of the profit sharing; and - a full week's benefit for employees who receive commissions as payments for the work done.
+- The labour relationship should be governed by the principle of non-discrimination (under which discrimination of any kind on any grounds other than personal capacity and suitability is forbidden). - The employment contracts should be written (as a general rule, within 15 days from the date of commencement of services, or five days in the case of project-based employment contracts and employment contracts with a duration of less than 30 days). - At a minimum, employees are entitled to the mandatory payments by law: - a base salary above the minimum monthly wage (currently about USD395); - profit-sharing, under which employers must pay to its employees an amount equal to a percentage of the company's profits, or an additional fixed amount in lieu of the profit sharing; and - a full week's benefit for employees who receive variable amounts earned on a daily basis for work done (for example commissions and pieces of work completed). - In companies with 100 or more employees, at least 1% of the total workforce must be comprised of disabled employees (that is, those who are entitled to a disability pension).
+Companies that for justified reasons are unable to comply with this obligation, can alternatively comply with this requirement by adopting other measures set out by the Labour Code (Articles 157 bis and 157 ter).